 As a COSSA member, your organization—and any staff, members, faculty, students, or administrators affiliated with it—will receive several members-only resources as well as early access to our publicly-available materials.

 - Timely, In-depth Analysis & Policy Expertise.
 COSSA serves as a reliable resource for in-depth analysis of legislation, proposed regulations, and other policy developments impacting social and behavioral science research.
 The team of policy experts boil down often-complicated topics into easy-to-digest briefs, articulating how the issue specifically impacts the social and behavioral science community.
 COSSA’s Policy page is a rich source for statements, funding analysis, testimony, and other resources.
 In addition, COSSA’s experts are on hand to answer questions or provide formal presentations to audiences of all sizes on the policy landscape, recent developments, and future outlook.

 - Annual University Social Science Rankings.
 COSSA’s annual College and University Rankings for Federal Social and Behavioral Science R&D highlight the top university recipients of federal research dollars in the social and behavioral sciences.
 The rankings are often picked up by university press offices and other media outlets.
 Based on federally collected data, the COSSA rankings use an inclusive selection of fields to calculate the total federal R&D funding received by universities in the social and behavioral sciences.

 - Social Science Advocacy Day.
 Each spring, COSSA members from across the country are invited to come to Washington for Social Science Advocacy Day.
 Members who volunteer to participate meet with their Congressional delegations to discuss the value of social science research and the importance of federal funding support.
 Members are provided all necessary materials, including handouts and talking points, and also receive hands-on advocacy training.
 This is the only coordinated cross-disciplinary advocacy day in support of social and behavioral science research.

 - COSSA Headlines.
-Headlines is a monthly webchat exclusively for COSSA members to learn about the latest policy and funding developments impacting social science research.
+Headlines is a regular webinar exclusively for COSSA members to learn about the latest policy and funding developments impacting social science research.
 The COSSA team, joined by periodic special guests, take you behind the headlines and explain what you need to know.
 Headlines is an interactive space where COSSA members get the policy-related information they need when they need it.